There are a lot of misconceptions about hypnosis.

 During A Hypnotherapy session your brain is fluctuating between Alpha, Theta and possibly Delta which are the states your brain is in when you are asleep.
 The magnificence of hypnosis is that you are able to reach those brain states while you are consciously aware and can use that to create the change you desire.

-In fact, most people emerge from hypnosis and question whether they were hypnotized.
-They feel aware the whole time and remember most everything!
+In fact, some people emerge from hypnosis and question whether they were hypnotized because they felt aware the whole time and remember most everything!

 What about those stage shows when people act foolishly?